 Weave your way through your backyard right to your shed door by installing a concrete walkway.
 The project will cost about $9 per square foot with the help of a professional.

 If your shed is simply an extension of a new outdoor living space—perhaps to store your BBQ accessories or even set up an outdoor bar—include a patio in your project for between $10 and $50 per square foot.

 Cost to Assemble Shed Yourself

-Prefabricated sheds tend to come with everything you need outside of a few staple household tools like a drill or screwdriver, making it a DIY-friendly project for those moderately skilled homeowners.
-So, the cost you’re looking at to assemble your shed is $2,750 on average.
+Prefabricated sheds tend to come with everything you need outside of a few staple household tools, like a drill or screwdriver, making it a DIY-friendly project for those moderately skilled homeowners.

 If you’re looking to build a shed while keeping it budget-friendly, find a balance between function and style.
 The best way to save money when assembling a shed is through the material used to build it.
 Unless you have to follow local codes, community guidelines, and weather restraints, pick the material that’ll satisfy your needs for a shed without breaking the bank.

 For example, if you live in an area that experiences high winds, you might need to build a concrete foundation with aluminum frames.
 While it’ll cost more, it’ll comply with your local climate.
 On the other hand, if harsh winds aren’t commonplace where you live, a simple vinyl shed might satisfy your needs.

 “Sheds are expensive and have value that you might not recoup when you sell your house,” says Bob Tschudi.
 “That’s why we recommend a skid foundation, which enables the shed to be easily moved.
 So, before you put your house up for sale, you can sell your shed, putting several thousands of dollars in your pocket.
 But you have to sell it before you list it or the buyer will want it as part of the sale.
 Shed movers charge between $350 and $1,000, depending on the size and distance.”